 The following chart shows the stark contrast of Singapore's stellar economic growth compared to its poor neighbour Malaysia:

-Unfortunately, Singapore also has one of the lowest human happiness index scores in the world.
-With so little land mass and natural resources, most Singaporeans have no choice but to study and work hard to survive; leave very little time for relaxation.
-Well, the results to this is Singapore now has the most millionaires per capita in the world, as 3 out of 10 citizens are millionaires.
+On the flip side, Singapore has one of the lowest human happiness index scores globally.
+Given the limited land mass and natural resources, most Singaporeans have to work hard to thrive, often leaving little time for relaxation.
+This harsh reality, however, has led to Singapore having the highest per capita rate of millionaires in the world, with three out of ten citizens being millionaires.